ritvikmath/jekyll-now/_posts/2019-2-24-Millenial_Question.md

 </center>
 </figure>

 We see that City A has a *slightly higher* Housing Score than City B but City B has a *much higher* Avocado Score than City A. So, we go with City B here.
-Another, more graphical way, to describe our decision is that we went with the city which was furthest from the origin, (0,0).
+Another, more graphical way, to describe our decision is that we went with the city which was **furthest from the origin**, (0,0).

-This is a good place to note that we will be normalizing the Housing Score and Avocado Score for this analysis.
-That is, for a fair comparrision we will be bringing those two scores into the same ballpark since houses tend to be more expensive than avocados.
+This is a good place to note that we will be **normalizing** the Housing Score and Avocado Score for this analysis.
+That is, for a fair comparison we will be bringing those two scores into the same ballpark since houses tend to be more expensive than avocados.

 Let's see the results using our real data!

+# Results
+---

 <figure>
 <center>